-After recent discussions around negativity, critique, and confrontation I’ve thought long and hard about if it’s worth the time, effort, and no doubt aggravation this blog will create.
-But, after some careful consideration I’ve decided to go ahead to highlight some of the risks that can occur from voicing your opinions that maybe different and unpopular, and I also want show how some in our profession can be malicious, vindictive, and downright nasty about this.
+I’ve thought long and hard if it’s worth the time, effort, and no doubt aggravation this blog will create.
+But, after some consideration, I’ve decided to go ahead to highlight to others some of the risks that can occur from voicing your opinions that may be unpopular, and how some so-called caring empathetic clinicians in our profession can be malicious, vindictive, and downright nasty.

 As you may be aware, I produced some t-shirts a few months ago with some cheeky, some will say cheesy slogans that take the